ChUrl/flake-nixinator/config/neovim/store/lazy-plugins/conform.nvim/README.md

       },
       -- Set to false to disable merging the config with the base definition inherit = true,
+      -- When inherit = true, add these additional arguments to the beginning of the command.
       -- When inherit = true, add these additional arguments to the command.
       -- This can also be a function, like args prepend_args = { "--use-tabs" },
+      -- When inherit = true, add these additional arguments to the end of the command.
+      -- This can also be a function, like args append_args = { "--trailing-comma" },
     },
     -- These can also be a function that returns the formatter other_formatter = function(bufnr)